-OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) C/23/00040 19 January 2023 It was alleged a councillor approached a council employee at a council run function and asked pointed questions about their operational activities in a manner that was considered to be overbearing.
-The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 as the conduct does not constitute inappropriate conduct or misconduct.
-Following a review of the information provided, it was not considered that comments made by the councillor to the council employee reached the threshold of inappropriate conduct or misconduct on the facts of this matter Derek Swanborough C/22/00825 10 November 2022 It was alleged a councillor made comments that would damage another councillor's reputation.
+OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) C/22/00825 10 November 2022 It was alleged a councillor made comments that would damage another councillor's reputation.
 The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 as the councillor's conduct was not considered to amount to inappropriate conduct or misconduct as define by the Act.
 Not Available C/22/00812 C/22/00815 3 November 2022 It was alleged a councillor damaged another councillor's reputation The OIA dismissed this matter pursuant to section 150X(b)(i).
 Having regard to the nature of the complaint and the circumstances in which it was made the complaint was dismissed as vexatious Not Available C/22/00211 8 April 2022 It is alleged a councillor has engaged in misconduct and has failed to carry out the councillor's responsibilities under the Local Government Act 2009 .
-The OIA dismissed this matter pursuant to section 150X(a)(i) of the Local Government Not Available C/22/00154 C/22/00155 16 March 2022 It was alleged that at a recent meeting of council, three councillors made a decision The OIA dismissed this matter pursuant to section 150X(c)(ii) of the Local Government Jeff McConnell
+The OIA dismissed this matter pursuant to section 150X(a)(i) of the Local Government Not Available C/22/00154 C/22/00155 C/22/00156 16 March 2022 It was alleged that at a recent meeting of council, three councillors made a decision for improper purpose, in relation to a conflict of interest declaration by another councillor on a confidential matter.
+Jeff McConnell